More descriptions of available projects for summer 2020 will appear here soon.

 A hot, dense liquid of quarks and gluons called the Quark Gluon Plasma (QGP) is formed when nuclei are collided at relativistic speeds in heavy ion collisions.
-There is some debate in this field about whether or not this medium is formed in smaller systems, such as proton-proton and deuteron-gold collisions.
 The energy density can be estimated from measurements of the amount of energy transverse to the incoming beam of ions.
-The energy density is used as a benchmark to demonstrate the feasibility of the formation of the QGP.
-Measurements in heavy ion collisions can be cross checked and the energy density in small systems can be estimated using the published momentum spectra of produced particles.
-This project will entail calculating the transverse energy from measured spectra and estimating the systematic uncertainties on these measurements in order to cross check measurements in heavy ion collisions and estimate the energy densities produced in small collision systems.
+The attained energy density is used as a benchmark to demonstrate the feasibility of the formation of the QGP.
+A main goal of the project is being able to extract experimental information about transverse energy production over several orders of magnitude of collision energy spanning both the lowest energies at the RHIC accelerator and the highest energies at the LHC accelerator.
+This project will entail calculating the transverse energy from measured spectra using a new method and, in particular, to perform simulations that will tell us how accurate this new method is.

 Advisor: Dr. Soren Sorensen